bytesbyt/econte_django/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed using Heroku.
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://bytesbyt.github.io/econte/
+The live link can be found here - https://econte-django-c52c73d2f0b2.herokuapp.com/

 ## Credits